smichael1/redux-websocket-middleware/README.md

 ### installation and endpoint configuration

 reduxWebsocketMiddleware is added as middleware in the standard redux pattern.
-The endpoint URL is specified when instantiating the middleware:
+The endpoint URL is specified when creating the middleware:

 ```js
 import { applyMiddleware, createStore }